ERS-HCL/AutomaticBugsAssignment/README.md

 * Query mode : This can be used to assign new bug reports to developers.
 >      $ AutomaticBugAssignment.py -f <PATH_TO_CONFIG_FILE> -t query

+Sample configuration file (ABAInput.xml) and data file (Data.xlsx & Data_query.xlsx) are provided in data folder of the repository.

 [For detailed help of the topic please download 'Automatic assignment of issues or bugs.pptx' presentation in the docs folder of repository. ](https://github.com/ERS-HCL/AutomaticBugsAssignment/blob/master/docs/Automatic%20assignment%20of%20issues%20or%20bugs.pptx)